This course includes the Plastic

 Official DOL Card.

-Upon completion of the course, You will get your laminated official Department of Labor (DOL) card in the mail within 2 weeks.
+Upon completion of the course, You will get your plastic official Department of Labor (DOL) card in the mail within 2 weeks.

 OSHA 30-Hour Construction Training Course

-The OSHA 30-hour Construction Outreach Training course has been reviewed and authorized by OSHA for online distribution.
+The OSHA 30-Hour Construction Training course has been reviewed and authorized by OSHA for online distribution.

 This OSHA 30-hour Construction Industry Outreach Training is designed for anyone in the construction industry.
 The course is specifically made to meet the requirements for safety directors, forepersons, and field supervisors.
 This all-inclusive training program provides essential safety information on OSHA compliance issues.